-Academic integrity is constituted by the five core fundamental values of honesty, trust, fairness, respect and responsibility (see www.academicintegrity.org).
-These values are central to the building, nurturing and sustaining of an academic community in which all members of the community will thrive.
-Adherence to the values expressed through academic integrity forms a foundation for the "freedom of inquiry and exchange of ideas" essential to the intellectual life of the University (see the Senate Report on Principles and Priorities http://www.queensu.ca/secretariat/policies/senateandtrustees/principlespriorities.html).
+Queen's students, faculty, administrators and staff all have responsibilities for supporting and upholding the fundamental values of academic integrity.
+Academic integrity is constituted by the five core fundamental values of honesty, trust, fairness, respect and responsibility (see www.academicintegrity.org) and by the quality of courage.
+These values and qualities are central to the building, nurturing and sustaining of an academic community in which all members of the community will thrive.
+Adherence to the values expressed through academic integrity forms a foundation for the "freedom of inquiry and exchange of ideas" essential to the intellectual life of the University.